FreshAlacrity/cottage-industry/README.md

 - Custom dimensions (Asteroids and the Deeps) if including [Falling Through](https://www.curseforge.com/minecraft/mc-mods/falling-through)
 - Pack specific textures in a dedicated resource pack
 - Stoneblock/Skyblock map types and recipes
+  - See if @Malthe0503 from the Create Discord has posted a fancy illustrated flowchart of what can already be made with cobblestone using Create
 - Find a way to remove certain blocks from JEI (or possibly rename them)
   - e.x.
 Quark's Chute since it more or less duplicates Create's Chute (similarly, Limestone)
 - Testing Optifine and complimentary shaders with the pack (the major issues should have been fixed!)